GSA/digitalgov.gov/content/guide/performance/optimize-javascript.md

 guidenav: performance
 summary: ''
 weight: 4
-deck: 'This is the deck.
-TKTK'
+deck: 'Learn how to manage JavaScript and improve the performance of your website'

 ---